Bee Identification

 Family: Apidae

-The European honey bee (Apis mellifera) is not native to Wisconsin and typically requires managed hives to survive in our state.
-Honey bees are social and live in very large hives with up to 60,000 bees.
+The European honey bee (Apis mellifera) is not native to Wisconsin and typically requires human managed hives to survive in our state.
+Nonetheless because of the abundance of beekeepers’ hives in Wisconsin, you can find honey bees foraging nearly everywhere.

 What to look for: